LTOssian/Projet-JMPR-HETIC/readme.md

 ## Context

-As part of a group project, we developed an interactive "Runner" game where each user has the ability to edit their own levels.
+As part of a group project, we developped an interactive "Runner" game where each user has the ability to edit their own levels.

 ## Features